Brotherswords/Docker-Compose-Blitz-SD/README.md

 ## Accessing the Application
 - Once running, the Flask application can be accessed at http://127.0.0.1:4080 (which is mapped to the port 4090 in the container).
+- You should see a set of images, some text and a link if everything is working!